polybdenum/polybdenum.github.io/_posts/2023-08-27-how-i-came-second-out-of-999-in-the-salem-center-prediction-market-tournament-without-knowing-anything-about-prediction-markets-and-what-i-learned-along-the-way-part-2.md

 The next two market resolutions came on October 27th.
 (Or rather, the next two resolutions *for me*.
 "Fewer than 300,000 Jobs Any Month in 2022?" resolved on October 6th, but I wasn't in that market.)

-The first, "US GDP Growth 1% or More in 2022 Q3?" went against me, as at the time I was pessimistic about the economy at the time and bet NO. Then came the important market, "Will Elon Musk Buy Twitter?", where I made my first big profit.
+The first, "US GDP Growth 1% or More in 2022 Q3?" went against me, as at the time I was pessimistic about the economy and bet NO. Then came the important market, "Will Elon Musk Buy Twitter?", where I made my first big profit.

 I wasn't sure what to do next, so for the time being, I just reinvested all my money in "Will Russia control Kherson on 10/31/22?".
 I noticed that it was still only at 89%, despite the fact that it would be resolving in just 3-4 days, and after the months of slow progress in Kherson, I couldn't imagine anything changing overnight, so it seemed like safe, easy money to me.